Maximum efficiency of absorption refrigerators at arbitrary cooling power: Low-dissipation simultaneous CARs

 \subsection{MEGP for arbitrary parameters}

-Outside the limiting parameter regimes discussed above, the expression~\eqref{final-COP-abso-refri} for the MEGP is too long and cumbersome to get an insight into the behavior of $\psi^{\rm opt}$.
+Outside the limiting parameter regimes discussed above, the full analytical expression~\eqref{final-COP-abso-refri} for the MEGP is too cumbersome to get an immediate insight into the behavior of $\psi^{\rm opt}$.
 Therefore, in this section, we investigate its dependence on the model parameters graphically.